hirrolot/metalang99/README.md

 ## Highlights

  - **Macro recursion.** Recursive calls behave as expected.
-In particular, to implement recursion, [Boost/Preprocessor] just copy-pastes all recursive functions up to a certain limit and forces to either keep track of recursion depth or rely on a built-in deduction; Metalang99 is free from such drawbacks.
+In particular, to implement recursion, [Boost/Preprocessor] just copy-pastes all recursive functions up to a certain limit and forces to either keep track of recursion depth or rely on their built-in deduction.
+Being an interpreter, Metalang99 is free from such drawbacks.

  - **Almost the same syntax.** Metalang99 does not look too alien in comparison with [Order PP] because the syntax differs insignificantly from usual preprocessor code.

- - **Partial application.** Instead of tracking auxiliary arguments here and there (as it is done in Boost/Preprocessor), partial application allows to capture an environment by applying constant values first.
-Besides that, partial application facilitates better reuse of metafunctions.
+ - **Partial application.** Instead of tracking auxiliary arguments here and there (as it is done in Boost/Preprocessor), Metalang99's partial application allows to capture an environment by applying constant values first.
+Besides that, partial application facilitates better reuse of metafunctions; see `ML99_const`, `ML99_compose`, etc.

  - **Debugging and error reporting.** You can conveniently debug your macros with `ML99_abort` and report fatal errors with `ML99_fatal`.
 The interpreter will immediately finish its work and do the trick.